Get FREE Quotes

 A solar feed-in tariff or FiT refers to how much you are paid per kWh of electricity when you export excess energy from your solar installation to the grid.

-A FiT means that as well as generating your own electricity you can also earn a small income on it.
+A FiT means that as well as generating your own electricity, you can also earn a small income from it.

 As individuals explore the benefits of solar power and its financial implications, considering solar quotes from Energy Matters can provide insights into the potential returns on solar investments.